Airc-Uwindsor/Pollinator/README.md

 ## Usage

 ### Pollination Process
-Paste the following into the terminal to start the pollinator:
+Ensure both the camera and the robot are connected to your computer then paste the following into the terminal to start the pollinator:
    ```bash
    python pollinator.py
    ```